 Consider making your resolution to experiment with temporarily removing or limiting sugar from your diet.
 To do this, focus on whole foods like fruits, vegetables, lean meats, fish, nuts, and unprocessed foods.
 You can also replace table and processed sugars with natural sugar substitutes such as whole fruit, xylitol, stevia, erythritol, or monk fruit.
 If you have a sweet tooth you just can’t kick, try replacing nightly desserts with naturally sweet foods such as dates, smoothies, or frozen yogurt.
 Keep in mind some smoothies and frozen yogurt may have added sugars depending on brand and what's in them.

 Consider dedicating time each day for self-care, no matter what this looks like to you.
 This could mean carving out time to journal before work, meditating before bed, or spend a night by yourself with no plans.

 The important aspect of self-care is to make it an activity that you enjoy, and one that will benefit your mental, physical, and/or emotional health (bonus if it hits on all three).

 Some New Year’s resolutions focus on big-picture goals or life changes, and others can be as simple as getting outside more often.
 Spending time outdoors, like going for walks, hiking, or just being around nature, can lead to significant health benefits like boosted mood and improved energy levels; plus, exposure to the sun helps your body produce vitamin D.

-Dedicating time for getting out of the house and enjoying the fresh air can help lift your spirits, especially if you work from home and don’t have regular times to leave the house like you might’ve had pre-COVID.
+Dedicating time for getting out of the house and enjoying the fresh air can help lift your spirits, especially if you work from home and don’t have regular times to leave the house.